06 Mar Climbing Out of the Gutter – The DISC way

 Aside from a great story, this film urges me to explore the word: Resolve.
 How a man that seemingly comes from nothing, with no training and no development, claws his way to the top through sheer grit and resilience.
-Here’s my take of how one’s personality differentiates the average from the extraordinary.

-The DISC Personality tool is one I’ve used to understand and appreciate human behaviour.
+The DISC Personality tool is one is used to understand and appreciate human behaviour.
 [Now pause at this point if you feel scepticism creeping in or a prompt to click on your little ‘x‘ icon, hear me out for a second.]
 This isn’t a read that justifies the validity of the instrument, nor a sales pitch in an attempt to convince you of people-reading prowess.
 Rather, an appreciation through the lens of a simple enough, yet profound tool I have applied and found useful.

 The Resolve of Chris Gardner